RobertFlexx/PowderCore-Engine/README.md

    Almost every modern language can call C-compatible functions (`extern "C"`), which Rust supports natively.
 That makes PowderCore a good *single source of truth* for physics across ecosystems.

-5. **It started from a bug, but Rust made it permanent** The original cross-language bug that caused PowderCore to exist was caught because of Rust’s strict type system.
-Instead of deleting it, the system was expanded into a full modular engine.
+5. **It started from a bug, but Rust made it permanent** Rust’s strict type system helped formalize what began as an unintentional simulation into a stable, extensible physics core.

 You can think of PowderCore as: **Rust inside, everyone else outside** — with C ABI glue in the middle.